OpenSidewalks/OpenSidewalks-Schema/README.md

 | **Description**        | A field that indicates whether an edge can be used by pedestrians. |
 | **Value type**         | enum |
 | **Enumerated Values**  |
-- yes: Roads and other objects where the public has a legally-enshrined right for access on foot
+- *yes*: Roads and other objects where the public has a legally-enshrined right for access on foot
-- no: Access on foot or by pedestrians is prohibited.
+- *no*: Access on foot or by pedestrians is prohibited.
-- designated: A preferred or designated route for pedestrians.
+- *designated*: A preferred or designated route for pedestrians.
-- permissive: Access by pedestrians is permitted but permission may be withdrawn at any time.
+- *permissive*: Access by pedestrians is permitted but permission may be withdrawn at any time.
-- use_sidepath: Use compulsory parallel footpath instead.
+- *use_sidepath*: Use compulsory parallel footpath instead.
-- private: indicates that walking is not allowed for general public, but the owner may make exceptions at will.
+- *private*: indicates that walking is not allowed for general public, but the owner may make exceptions at will.
-- destination: Transit traffic forbidden for pedestrians, non-transit to a local destination allowed. |
+- *destination*: Transit traffic forbidden for pedestrians, non-transit to a local destination allowed. |
 </details>

 # Resources